Know Before You Go

 Is there stroller parking?

-There is limited stroller parking available at the Museum.
-If you do not need to bring your stroller, we ask that you consider leaving it home to allow for greater physical distancing.
-BCM is not responsible for any items that are lost or stolen, including strollers in stroller parking.
-Please leave your valuables at home.
+There is limited stroller parking available at the museum.
+BCM is not responsible for any valuable items that are lost or stolen, including strollers in stroller parking.
+BCM is also fully stroller accessible, allowing all visitors to use their strollers throughout the entire museum.

 Do you have a Lost and Found?